aarjaneiro/ParallelQueue/README.md

 Release Notes
 -------------
-0.0.6 will likely be the only release for the next few weeks.
+0.1.0.0 will likely be the only release for the next few weeks.
-Next release is likely to include some of the above goals and monitoring tools.
+Next release is likely to include some of the above goals and parallelization tools.